True Story (film): Plot

 At the trial, Longo takes the stand and describes his version of the events in detail.
 After an argument with his wife about their financial situation, he claims he had come home to discover two of his children missing, one of his daughters unconscious, and his wife sobbing, saying she put the children "in the water."
 Longo says he strangled his wife to death in a blind rage.
 He says he thought his other daughter was dead at first but realized she was still breathing and strangled her as well because she was all but dead.
 Finkel's wife, Jill, watches Longo's testimony.
 As the jury deliberates, Jill visits Longo in jail and tells him he is a narcissistic murderer who will never escape who he is.

 Longo is found guilty and sentenced to death.
 After he is sentenced, he winks at Finkel, who, to his shock and rage, realizes Longo has been lying throughout their conversations, using him to make his testimony more believable.
 A short time later, Finkel meets Longo on death row.
 Longo tries to convince Finkel he discovered his wife strangling their daughter and then blacked out, so he has no memory of the murders.
-Finkel angrily tells Longo he will not believe any more of his lies and will warn the judge, when Longo appeals against his sentence, of Longo's manipulative nature.
+Finkel angrily tells Longo he will not believe any more of his lies and will warn the judge of his manipulative nature when Longo appeals against his sentence.
 Longo retorts by pointing out Finkel's success with his book about their encounters, leaving the reporter shaken.

 Finkel reads a section of his book, True Story, at a promotional event in a bookstore.
 Taking questions from the audience, he imagines Longo standing in the back of the room.
 Finkel is unable to respond.
 Longo says if he has lost his freedom, Finkel must have also lost something.

 Title cards reveal that a year later Longo admitted to killing his entire family.
 The final title card says Finkel and Longo still speak on the first Sunday of every month.
 Finkel never wrote for the Times again, but Longo has contributed articles to several publications from death row, including the Times.